Sequential Change Detection with Differential Privacy: Proposed Procedure with Unbounded Log-Likelihood Ratio

 \begin{theorem}[($\epsilon,\delta$)-DP guarantee] When the LLR is unbounded, the stopping time $\tilde{T}$ in \eqref{eq:dp-cusum-stat} and \eqref{eq:dp-cusum-stop} with the choice of $\Delta=A_{\delta}$ satisfies for every $t \in \mathbb{N}$, and every pair of neighboring data streams $X_{(1:t)}, X'_{(1:t)}$ that differs in only one entry $X_k\neq X_k'$, the distribution over the stopping time $\tilde{T}$ satisfies the following weaker differential privacy constraint:

-where the probability is taken over the randomness in $\tilde{T}$ and the differing entry $X_k,X_k',$ while the rest of data entries are fixed . \end{theorem}
+where the probability is taken over the randomness in $\tilde{T}$ and the differing entry $X_k,X_k',$ while the rest of data entries are fixed. \end{theorem}

-We would like to emphasize that this relaxed $(\epsilon, \delta)$-differential privacy guarantee in \eqref{eq:dp_def_delta} is not the same as the classical definition of $(\epsilon, \delta)$-DP in literature \cite{dwork2006calibrating}, which considers the probability taken over the randomness in the random algorithm while the database is fixed.
-Here in this slightly modified version \eqref{eq:dp_def_delta}, we use a small probability $\delta$ to capture the failure case when the LLR at differing entries, $|\ell(X_k)-\ell(X'_k)|$, is greater than $A_\delta$; we will still achieve $\epsilon$-DP conditional on this failure event not occurring, and $\delta$ accounts for such failures.
+We would like to emphasize that this relaxed $(\epsilon, \delta)$-differential privacy guarantee in \eqref{eq:dp_def_delta} is not the same as the classical definition of $(\epsilon, \delta)$-DP in literature \cite{dwork2006calibrating}.
+In the classical definition, the entire database---including the differing entry---is fixed, and the probability is taken only over the internal randomness of the algorithm, that is, $\Pro_{\mathcal{A}}(\mathcal{A}(D)\in\mathcal{S})\le e^{\epsilon}\Pro_{\mathcal{A}}(\mathcal{A}(D')\in\mathcal{S})+\delta$ for all neighboring datasets $D,D'$ and measurable sets $\mathcal{S}$.
+In contrast, our slightly modified formulation \eqref{eq:dp_def_delta} treats the differing entry itself as random and introduces a small probability $\delta$ to capture rare failure events where the LLR at differing entries exceeds a bounded threshold, i.e., $|\ell(X_k)-\ell(X_k')|>A_\delta$.
+Conditional on the high-probability event $|\ell(X_k)|\le A_\delta/2,|\ell(X_k')|\le A_\delta/2$, our procedure still achieves $\epsilon$-DP, and $\delta$ thus accounts for the probability of violating this condition.
+The same adaptation has also been used in \cite{cummings2018differentially} for handling unbounded LLRs in private change detection.
 To avoid confusion, we named our proposed procedure as \algname{} procedure instead of $(\epsilon,\delta)$-DP-CUSUM procedure.

 We then extend our analysis in Section \ref{sec:dpcusum} to the current setting where the LLR $\ell(\cdot)$ is unbounded.
 Following similar proof strategies as in Section \ref{sec:dpcusum}, we derive a lower bound for the ARL and an upper bound for the WADD of our \algname{} procedure, which satisfies the relaxed $(\epsilon, \delta)$-differential privacy guarantee.